-Heartland will waive the assessment requirements if you have eligible scores through alternate placement tests, such as ACT and SAT.
+Heartland will waive placement testing requirements if you have eligible scores through alternate placement tests, such as ACT and SAT.

 After you have met the necessary requirements for the Heartland courses you intend to take, you can request enrollment through your high school counselor.

 Heartland's College NOW open admission window is from September through April of the prior academic year.
 However, the admission process steps and timeline could be different depending on your high school or career center.

 - Earn both high school and college credit!